Engee documentation

 Description

-Block Integrator calculates the time integral of its input signal.
+The Integrator block calculates the time integral value of the input signal.

 Block Integrator can be considered as a dynamic system with one state.
 The block behaviour is described by the following equations: